vujadetech/Haskell-skills/category-theory/category-theory-jokes.md

 - In functional style, you won't get to write as many __loops__, and that may make you __loopy__!

 - If you want to be successful in computer science, it's __imperative__ that you learn __functional programming__.
 Conversely, to __function__ well you will still need to know __imperative__.
 However, learning __category theory__ isn't a [__categorical imperative__](https://en.wikipedia.org/wiki/Categorical_imperative).
 In fact, studying too much category theory could drive you [__categorially insane__](https://www.youtube.com/watch?v=RijB8wnJCN0)!

+- Fancy word Friday: _modulo_
+	- Ok, when [certain eggheads and know-it-alls](https://www.youtube.com/watch?v=cTjHf77FqTI) use a word like _modulo_ - not that they used it there but Harris did at one point in a different interview, I just couldn't find the clip - which originated in mathematics but can make sense figuratively in non-technical areas, it's because they want to emphasize that two different things can be considered equal even though they're not by ignoring trivial differences that aren't relevant in a given context.
+For example, an analog wall clock simply say
+	-